 The answer depends on your role and employer, not on broad category-level claims.
 A financial analyst at a firm that has deployed AI for data work faces a different situation than one at a firm still running manual processes.
 A teacher in a district that has implemented AI tutoring tools is in a different position than one in a district that hasn't.
 The category-level averages obscure what actually matters: your specific task mix and your employer's specific deployment timeline.

-The BCG data offers one more useful frame: the 10 to 15 percent elimination is not randomly distributed across the workforce.
-It is concentrated in roles where AI can perform the full range of tasks.
-The 50 to 55 percent reshaping is what happens to everyone else, which is most people.
-That math suggests the question for most professionals is not survival but adaptation.
+The BCG data offers one more useful frame: the 10 to 15 percent elimination estimate is not randomly distributed across the workforce, and BCG frames it as a potential vulnerability over a longer horizon, not a guaranteed layoff forecast.
+The 50 to 55 percent reshaping estimate applies over the next two to three years.
+That math suggests the question for most professionals is not panic, but adaptation.

 What To Do With This